 We’ll prepare you to teach across the whole curriculum and primary age range, and also enable you to develop a specialism in a particular area.
 You can choose from these subject specialisms:

 - Modern Languages

-You’ll be taught by world-leading academics and outstanding teachers who are seconded from schools to work at the University.
+You’ll be taught by world-leading academics and outstanding teachers who have strong partnerships with local schools.
 This ensures you can access cutting-edge practice and research throughout your primary teaching degree.
-Our pioneering approach of studying education with a subject specialism gives you the time to excel in teaching, critically reflect and grow in confidence.
+Our pioneering approach of studying education with a subject specialism, gives you the time to excel in teaching, critically reflect and grow in confidence.

 In the Research Excellence Framework (REF) 2014, our Educational research had the highest quality of research outputs of any Scottish university, with 100% rated either world-leading or internationally excellent.

 Top reasons to study with us